Faculty of Social Sciences, Charles University (FSV UK)

 While the specializations in Totalitarianism & Transition and Business & Innovation offer more practical journalism training, the specialization in Politics and Communication is more theory-oriented and focuses on substantive issues and empirical research analyzing the content, production, and effects of journalism and other forms of political communication.
 While some of the Amsterdam courses, as well as the thesis, offer the opportunity to engage in practical journalism, this specialization does not offer practical journalism training as such.

-Given the combination of theoretical and practical skills you will gain in this program, one of many possible career paths leads to the field of audiovisual journalism or foreign correspondence.
+Given the combination of theoretical knowledge and practical skills in audio, video, photo and multimedia journalism you will gain in this program, one of many possible career paths leads to the field of audiovisual journalism or foreign correspondence, investigative or data journalism.